 Event 5: Gender Diversity – a women’s panel

-In this event we explore gender diversity and women inclusion in male-dominated industries.
+In this event we explored gender diversity and women inclusion in male-dominated industries.

 When: Wednesday 30 June at 1pm